-Label all personal items to increase the chances they will be returned to the proper owner.
+Label all personal items with student's first and last name to increase the chances they will be returned to the proper owner.

 Parents may check Lost and Found at any time.
 There are two locations for Lost and Found: in the west building, just inside the front entry vestibule, and in the east building inside the vestibule "Lost and Found" items not claimed are distributed to charitable organizations or others who can use them at the end of each semester.